FreyaCM/freya/README.md

-# web site of company "Freya CM"
+# website of company "Freya CM"